 From coal chutes to plaster medallions, Newfoundland architecture has many unique elements.
-Newfoundland is home to many 19th and 20th century homes, packed with charm and grace of years gone by.
+Newfoundland is home to many 19th and 20th century homes, packed with the charm and grace of years gone by.
 The St. John’s fire of 1892 leveled huge swaths of the city, leaving a few pockets standing, but of those remaining today, many have been extensively updated and remodeled while maintaining their heritage & character.
 But why bother, especially considering the fact that older homes are often drafty, lacking in modern amenities, and prone to fits of upkeep?
 Because the architectural features of these homes reveal long-gone ways of living that inform our modern-day culture.
 Let`s take a look at some of the unique design quirks and architectural nuances you`ll see today in Newfoundland.

 Credit: Structure Tech